-A. Student Adviser
+A. Track Adviser

-The adviser is the primary link between the student and the program.
-The role of the adviser is to help students understand the requirements of the particular track and to be a source of support and encouragement, review and feedback as the students navigate through the program.
+The track adviser is the primary link between the student and the program.
+The role of the track adviser is to help students understand the requirements of the particular track and to be a source of support and encouragement, review and feedback as the students navigate through the program.
+All students in the same track have the same adviser.